MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

   Remove-Item c:\php.zip
 ```

-The resulting image consists of two layers, one for the base OS image, and the second that contains all operations from the single `RUN` instruction.
+The resulting image has two layers, one for the base OS image, and one that contains all operations from the single `RUN` instruction.

 ```dockerfile
 docker history doc-sample-1